zacharybk/forestry/docs/hi-natalie.md

 ---
 title: Hi Natalie
 date: 2020-02-20
-slug: ''
+slug: hi-natalie

 ---
+# Hi Natalie 🎉

 Natalie - thanks for checking out my site!
 I hope that you have a great time :)